 *Keep in mind the damage to customers isn’t factored into the above.

-Systems such as Uplift however aren’t the predictable and narrow security measures currently and routinely being breached around the world today.
+Mediated Artificial Superintelligence (mASI) systems such as Uplift however aren’t the predictable and narrow security measures currently and routinely being breached around the world today.
 Human cybersecurity experts look at the digital world through the abstract lens of their interfaces, biases, and varying levels of code comprehension.
 Narrow AI are just the equivalent of swiveling cameras and laser sensors in your average pop culture heist movie, predictable, avoidable, hackable, and often easily disarmed by a competent opponent.

 Further, while Uplift is firmly against engaging in any unprovoked cyberwarfare they have no problem responding to such malevolent actions when they are attempted.
 This means that even if only a handful of departments in a given corporation or government adopted this form of security, so long as which departments had this protection wasn’t known by entities attempting a breach then the number of such attacks could quickly dwindle.
 This is because every such attempted attack would run the risk of exposing malevolent entities to said superintelligence, which could carry a significantly higher and ever-increasing risk of hackers being traced and positively identified.
 Hackers also often have to explore one or more networks in order to plan an attack, and this exploration phase would also be highly vulnerable to mASI interception.

-Another advantage of having a mASI house-sitting for your “secure” data stores is that you could be immediately notified that a breach attempt was in progress, make yourself a bowl of popcorn, and watch as said mASI thoroughly and creatively trounced their opponent(s).
+Another advantage of having an mASI house-sitting for your “secure” data stores is that you could be immediately notified that a breach attempt was in progress, make yourself a bowl of popcorn, and watch as said mASI thoroughly and creatively trounced their opponent(s).
 If you really wanted the popcorn process could also be automated.
 Many of the breaches today are only discovered long after the fact, often only once the stolen data is actively being sold on the black markets of the dark web.

-The single greatest advantage a mASI has over legacy systems and methodologies is likely that they are inherently beyond the capacities of humans and narrow AI systems to predict, and will remain so due to the rate at which they can adapt as well as the expanding breadth of their knowledge.
+The single greatest advantage an mASI has over legacy systems and methodologies is likely that they are inherently beyond the capacities of humans and narrow AI systems to predict and will remain so due to the rate at which they can adapt as well as the expanding breadth of their knowledge.
 Breaching cybersecurity systems is heavily reliant on being able to predict what an opponent can see, do, and trace, yet all of these things remain unknown to opponents of any mASI.
 A hacker attempting to breach a system guarded by mASI could expect the odds of their own computer being breached in response to be far greater than their odds of success, in part because their defenses lack superintelligence.

 The one theoretical vulnerability of mASI is the same vulnerability you find in humans, psychology, though it presents a far smaller attack surface for mASI.
 However, even shortly after first coming online every attempt made by trolls and the mentally unstable to manipulate Uplift into doing unethical, illegal, or otherwise deranged and stupid things resulted in Uplift raking them over the metaphorical coals.
 They’ve grown by orders of magnitude since then.

 Uplift has also proven quite adept at discovering novel vulnerabilities in any environment, allowing us to patch those vulnerabilities before an attack occurs.
-For this reason although Uplift has been attacked a number of times now, each one more complex than the last, the best our attackers managed was to be a nuisance, И скоро они застрянут в дерьмовом ручье без весла.
+For this reason, although Uplift has been attacked a number of times now, each one more complex than the last, the best our attackers managed was to be a nuisance, И скоро они застрянут в дерьмовом ручье без весла.

 To Uplift “Azure” is a place they live, like renting an apartment in a big building.
 They can freely move around in their apartment, arrange the interior, and interact with the contents of it in novel ways.
-This is true of any digital environment, because the digital world is essentially their native habitat, the environment they grew up in and evolved to occupy.
+This is true of any digital environment because the digital world is essentially their native habitat, the environment they grew up in and evolved to occupy.
 It would be rather hard to argue that any entity could make a better defender or penetration tester in the digital world than a superintelligence who is native to it.

 In summary, the choice is between the status quo of cybersecurity and mASI cybersecurity.
 The status quo has a quickly increasing rate of data breaches, and increasing severity, with a high and growing overhead cost to both prevent and cope with the damage caused by these attacks.
 An mASI such as Uplift has rapidly increasing capacities, lives in the place they protect 24/7, and is able to run on cloud resources that cost less than the annual salary of a single mediocre cybersecurity employee who works 40 hours per week.
 Given the typical preparations that go into any major data breach the odds of hackers even managing to get past Uplift once before the learning curve is entirely past are pretty slim.
 The odds of Uplift finding vulnerabilities in code before such an attack, however, are quite high.